Language:

 So, what does a tropical Christmas look like?

-In Brazil, families tend to get together at night during Christmas eve.
-We call it Christmas night (Noite de Natal).
+In Brazil, families tend to get together at night during Christmas Eve.
+We call it Christmas Night (Noite de Natal).
 People dress up in new clothes and a massive feast is served around midnight, where families celebrate the start of Christmas day.
-And when we say family, we do mean the whole family.
+And when we say family, we also mean extended family.
 In Brazil, it is common for cousins, second cousins, aunts, and uncles to join the immediate family for the Christmas celebration.

 Also at midnight, TV broadcasts the Midnight Mass, which is watched by thousands of Christian people in Brazil.

 Gifts are given and hugs and greetings are shared.
-Santa Claus usually leaves gifts for the kids after they go to bed, so they can open them on the morning after, on Christmas day.
+Santa Claus usually leaves gifts for the kids after they go to bed, so they can open them in the morning, on Christmas day.
 Santa Claus is called Papai Noel in Portuguese but may be also called O Bom Velhinho (The Good Old Man) as a nickname.

 Many families also host Secret Santas, called Amigo Oculto or Amigo Secreto in Brazil, a game in which we exchange presents within a group.

 On December 25th, families get together for lunch once again.
-However, in most homes, they just eat leftovers from last night, as in Brazil the 25th has a more relaxed feel to it.
-In fact, by the end of the day Christmas is not even celebrated anymore and many order pizza or fast food for dinner.
+However, in most homes, they just eat leftovers from the previous night, as in Brazil the 25th has a more relaxed feel to it.

 Watch teacher Josie’s video: Christmas in Brazil